Imagine a school that nurtures the growth of your child

 Educating students is like cultivating a garden

-The seeds of childhood are nurtured in a protective and enriched “greenhouse” environment.
-Early Childhood Educators feed the children well, give them lots of play time, and help them build social skills to grow in the greater world “outside”.
+The seeds of childhood are nurtured in a protective and enriched home-like environment.
+Early Childhood Educators feed the children well, give them lots of time to play, and help them build the social skills they will need to flourish in the world.

 Parent and Child Programs, Childcare and Kindergarten